Weather Widget for Website. No-code, Live Forecasts - Poper

 Quick reference

-What is Weather Widget for Website: Live Forecasts, Multi-City, Auto-Geolocation?
+What is Weather Widget for Website: Live Forecasts, Multi-City, Visitor Location?

-A weather widget is an embeddable script that displays live weather conditions, hourly forecasts, and multi-day outlooks directly on your website.
-It pulls data from a weather API (OpenWeatherMap, WeatherAPI, or NOAA), refreshes automatically, and can auto-detect each visitor's location via IP geolocation.
+A weather widget is an embeddable script that displays live weather conditions, an hourly forecast, and a multi-day outlook directly on your website.
+Poper's weather widget runs on the OpenWeatherMap API (you connect your own free API key) and can either pin a fixed city or resolve each visitor's approximate location by IP.

 Key facts

-• Schema.org does not yet have a stable WeatherForecast type that Google parses for rich results
+• Schema.org does not have a stable weather-forecast type that Google parses for rich results, so a weather widget does not directly trigger a SERP card

 Last fact-checked: .
 We re-verify every quarter.